© Crown copyright 2011

 4.4 System security

-Are user passwords, Pin numbers and personnel information secure?
+Are user passwords, security cards and personnel information secure?

-- location of user passwords, Pin numbers and personnel data
+- location of user passwords, security cards and personnel data

 - VTS approach to personnel passwords and data security and evidence of regular review